 Takes three parameters, a row, a column and a number.
 This method is called after number has been placed at entry row, column.
-It should update all of the other unfilled in entries that are in the same row, column or subgrid as this entry no longer have number as an option.
+It should update all of the other unfilled entries that are in the same row, column or subgrid as this entry so that they no longer have number as an option.